-Our Family Engagement plan for families includes offering 90 hours of activities each school year that include a home visit, parent-teacher conferences, and school and community-based activities to enrich their child's academic program.
+Our plan for families includes offering 90 hours of activities that includes a home visit, parent-teacher conferences, school and community-based activities to enrich their child's academic program.
 Families will provide input and recommendations for topics presented at family events.
 Program staff will provide resources to assist families to document their child's growth and development in the natural routines and activities in the home.
+A minimum of four annual family engagement activities/events outside of classroom hours.
+The classroom teacher will provide the parents with a two week notice of any scheduled events.